Solutions

 We do not need to be resigned to an inevitable future with Slaughterbots.
 The global community has successfully prohibited classes of weaponry in the past, from biological weapons to landmines.

-As with those efforts, the International Committee on the Red Cross (ICRC) recommends that states adopt new legally binding rules to regulate lethal autonomous weapons.
+As with those efforts, the International Committee on the Red Cross (ICRC) recommends that states adopt new legally binding rules to regulate autonomous weapons.

 Importantly, the ICRC does not recommend a prohibition of all military applications of AI – only of specific types of autonomous weapons.
 There are many applications of military AI already in use that do not raise such concerns, such as automated missile defense systems.